Mohr Siebeck: Frankfurt and Heidelberg

 On August 1, 1801, August Hermann founded a publisher in Frankfurt, which operated as both a press and a retailer of books.
 Jacob Christian Benjamin Mohr took over the publishing house in 1804, and one year later, he and Johann Georg Zimmer founded the academic publishing house Mohr & Zimmer, which still contained both a publishing and retail division.
 In 1811 the Frankfurt branch was closed, and in 1815 Zimmer withdrew as partner, being replaced by Christian Friedrich Winter.
 In 1822, Mohr parted with Winter and continued the publishing house under the name J.C.B.
 Mohr.
 Winter continued business on his own, as Winter University Press.

 In 1825, J.C.B.
 Mohr co-founded the German Publishers and Booksellers Association in Leipzig, serving as its head from 1838 to 1840.
 After his death, in 1854, the company went to his sons.

 Intermezzo in Tübingen

 Since 1816, Tübingen had been home to H. Laupp'sche Buchhandlung, the publishing house of Heinrich Laupp.
-Coming out of the university bookseller Cotta'schen Verlagsbuchhandlung, it functioned as both a press and retailer of books, as was common at the time.
+Coming out of the university bookseller Cotta’sche Verlagsbuchhandlung, it functioned as both a press and retailer of books, as was common at the time.
 Laupp's son-in-law – the Leipzig bookseller Hermann Siebeck – became partner in 1840 and sole proprietor in 1866.
 Following Siebeck's death, in 1877, his own son-in-law, J.G.
 Kötzle, and his son, Paul Siebeck, led the company together.
 In 1878, they acquired the publisher J.C.B.
 Mohr, then in Heidelberg, and transferred it to Tübingen.